leancamp/organisers-guide/Organisers Guide.md

 After the first ticket release, we should get to a point where we have a comfortable conversion rate, around 7-10% for now, as this will drop later when we reach out to people who aren't as personally connected to the event.

+Genrally, we've found these numbers to be good predictors and warning signs.
+If these benchmarks aren't accurate for your city, bring numbers from previous startup events in the same city to discuss with your advisors.

 ## Responding to low ticket sales

 If the conversion rate is low, below 7% early on or below 2-3% after the break-even point, then there's a problem.
 We don't understand the market well enough and we need our Ambassadors to get on the phone and talk to their people about the event.
 They need to do a little more talking to people to find out why their community isn't buying.